TheRealTirreg/loopeggiator/README.md

 ## Ideas

 - [x] One loop should have length max(all rows) (merger les arpeggios de TOUT, jouer un seul loop.)
-- [ ] An arp should be mutable (i mean silencable) so we can have pauses
+- [x] An arp should be mutable (i mean silencable) so we can have pauses
 - [ ] Save & load
-- [ ] Remove Arp & Instrument row
+- [X] Remove Arp & Instrument row (still need to fix deleting instrument row)
 - [ ] Total volume
 - [ ] Effets de son
 - [ ] Adjust front end so it shows where we are on the beat atm